 In a location where house prices are low anyway, this means more value for money for foreign buyers.

 If you are after luxury, some exceptional period houses in southern Sicily can set you back £1 million.

 If you don’t have a spare million for your perfect holiday home, then the east coast is a better location to look for property.
 A modern villa with a pool close to one of the beaches is likely to be less than £300,000.

 Small stone houses in villages, almost all of which require extensive renovation, can be picked up for a mere £5,000 to £30,000.

-There are, however, some conditions attached to the deal: buyers must use local builders when renovating the property, and finish the renovation within 3 years.
+There are, however, some conditions attached to the deal: buyers must use local builders when renovating the property and finish the renovation within three years.
 There is also a minimum budget the buyer should spend on renovation.

 In general, there really are plenty of reasons to look more closely at Sicily if you’re after a home abroad for your own personal use, with perhaps a little bit of rental income on top, as Sicily is a very popular holiday destination both for Italians and foreign tourists.

-Sicily is the largest island in the Mediterranean and is itself surrounded by a handful of smaller islands and islets.
+Sicily is the largest island in the Mediterranean and is surrounded by a handful of smaller islands and islets.